 Code of Conduct

+Persons that have been subjected to any of the above behaviors may report that behavior anonymously to any member of the Board of SCA, the Ethics and Inclusion Committee, or member of the hosting committee, or through the online incident report form.
 Participants in any SCA event or forum, online or offline, who are asked to stop any harassing behavior are expected to comply immediately.
-Those who violate these rules are subject to expulsion from the program or online space.
-Persons who have been expelled, banned, or otherwise denied access may submit an appeal to the SCA Board .
+Those who violate these rules are subject to expulsion from the program or online space, based on the Code of Conduct Violation Procedure.
+Persons who have been expelled, banned, or otherwise denied access may submit an appeal to the Ethics and Inclusion Committee and the SCA Board .